Zippy-boy/wire-pod/Home.md

 - You must use 1.8.
 I personally haven't run into any issues with it, and have noticed it to actually be quite active, but it is something to note.
     - When Digital Dream Labs provides newer escape pod robot software, you can upgrade to those and they should retain functionality with wire-pod.
 - Vector 2.0 is not compatible with wire-pod.
-- Authentication with prod bots is functional, but buggy.
+- Authentication with prod bots is buggy without clearing user data
-    - This is due to Digital Dream Lab's strange (maybe flawed?) implementation of the escape pod CA cert in vic-cloud.
-There is a possibility this will be fixed in the future as it affects functionality with the official escape pod as well.

 ***